-Central Government Current Transfers Central government transfers include receipts, contributions and subscriptions from or to European Union (EU) institutions and other international bodies, bilateral aid and military grants.
-Information comes from government departments (HM Treasury, Foreign & Commonwealth Office and Department for International Development).
+Central government transfers include receipts, contributions and subscriptions from or to European Union (EU) institutions and other international bodies, bilateral aid and military grants.
+Information mainly comes from government departments (HM Treasury, Foreign & Commonwealth Office and Department for International Development).